 Thoratec dominates the worldwide ventricular assist device market with about 68 percent of the market share, according to data compiled by a Bloomberg analyst, Michael Manns.
-The Pleasanton, California-based company’s HeartMate had $366 million (THOR) in revenue last year.
+The Pleasanton, California-based company’s HeartMate had $366 million (THOR:US) in revenue last year.

 HeartWare’s device is sold in Europe.
 It’s implanted next to the heart, avoiding the abdominal surgery required by competing devices, the company said.
 Thoratec’s HeartMate II is placed below the diaphragm in the abdomen.
 HeartMate II is approved for heart-failure patients whether they are eligible for transplantation.